Partner seen via:

 Sometimes the clear inner voice seems to be absent.
 It might be drowned out by anxiety or overwhelmed by the social expectations of others, particularly parents and other authorities.
 Anxiety is often matched in Jyotisha by self-doubt + rogesha-6 or Ketu.
 Jyotisha's traditional timing predictions can support the intuition and calm one's anxiety about the future.

 I completely agree with you that the"feeling of anticipating the arrival of the marriage era, and of the spouse, is tangible.
-There will be dreams and other psychic portents - look for these during periods of the L-12, especially L-12 from Chandra.
+There will be dreams and other psychic portents - look for these during periods of the ruler-of-12 , especially ruler-of-12 from Chandra.

 From these signs alone one could confirm onset of marriage time, if one had sufficient faith.
 However for those who seek confirmation from the vidya of Jyotisha, the Vimshottari dasha is a reliable supplementary guide to marriage timing, usually during periods of the lord of the navamsha-1 or navamsha-7, but also periods of Shukra and Rahu can bring marriage.
 If any of these era are imminent for you, then the deeper intuition can be Jyotisha-confirmed.